ibireme/yyjson/doc/BuildAndTest.md

 YYJSON_WRITE_ALLOW_INVALID_UNICODE
 ```

-This will reduce binary size by about 10%, and increase performance slightly.<br/>
+This will reduce binary size by about 10%, and slightly improves performance.<br/>
-It is recommended when you don't need to deal with non-standard JSON.
+It is recommended when not dealing with non-standard JSON.

 ● **YYJSON_EXPORTS**<br/>
-Define it as 1 to export symbols when building the library as Windows DLL.
+Define this as 1 to export symbols when building the library as a Windows DLL.

 ● **YYJSON_IMPORTS**<br/>
-Define it as 1 to import symbols when using the library as Windows DLL.
+Define this as 1 to import symbols when using the library as a Windows DLL.